 The main mechanism that will weaken the springs in a magazine is loading and unloading them.
 Storing Magazines Loaded will not weaken them if properly rotated.
 Rotating every six months is a best practice I follow.
 Also under loading them by 2 rounds.
 I load 28 rounds into my AR15 magazines for example.

 I can see the logic behind both fields of thought.
 Metal under enough stress will eventually become weak.
 Also I know that if I ever truly need a loaded magazine I do not want to spend time loading one.
 So the method I choose is both, yup both have benefits so I do them both.
 I try to get my magazines in pairs, half of them will be loaded at any given time.
 Also not loaded to capacity but one or two under to reduce the maximal stress on the spring.
 Every few months, let’s say six, I will rotate them.
 Let the spring rest for a while.
 This is the best of both worlds with minimal compromise.
+This post should have answered How should you store your magazines.

 So do you store loaded or unloaded?
 A mixture of the two like myself?
 Fully loaded or just under?
 Let me know in the comments!